 If you chose to install only AdminUI you have the opportunity to select which migrations you want to run.
 The credentials you use in the connection string will need to have the appropriate permissions to create and update databases.

 Optionally you can also skip migrations at this point and handle migrations yourself, more info on our migrations is avaliable here

 If you run migrations you may now need to restart your API site to reconnect to the created databases, and complete the setup of AdminUI.

-Your AdminUI installation should now be complete, you can click one of the below links to navigate to the created sites or to see our documentation.
+Your AdminUI installation should now be complete, you can click one of the links to the left to navigate to the created sites.

 If you have encounted any issues during installation, dont hesitate to contact us at [email protected]